 Whether you want to research your family history, learn more about the Heroes of World Wars, enjoy the story of the Mayflower or our rich Maritime heritage, we have something for everyone in our welcoming family friendly Museum.

-We look forward to welcoming you:-
+We look forward to announcing our February Welcome Event soon!

 Once a month we host a Talk at the Museum, they cover a variety of subjects and are simply a fascinating way to spend a Monday afternoon.
 So join us from 2.30pm to 3.30pm, it's free if you are a member and £3 for non-members.
+Doors open at 2pm.
+Our final talks of 2019 were:-

 Time: 7-9pm.
 Entry is £5.00 per person, which includes nibbles and a glass of wine or soft drink.
 Teams of 4 (can be made up on the night) and everyone is welcome.
 Places go quickly so